SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 * exoskeleton operation: Using single-person conveyances with skills and abilities that substitute for (not augment) the character’s own skills and abilities.
-This skill substitutes for the character’s Agility and Strength skills when using the “suit.”
+This skill substitutes for the character’s Agility and Strength skills when using the "suit."

 * gunnery: Accurately ﬁring weapons mounted on powered armor, vehicles, and spaceships, or within fortresses.